microsoft/DirectXTK12/Readme.txt

 Copyright (c) Microsoft Corporation.
 All rights reserved.

-April 24, 2017
+June x, 2017

 This package contains the "DirectX Tool Kit", a collection of helper classes for writing Direct3D 12 C++ code for Universal Windows Platform (UWP) apps, Win32 desktop applications for Windows 10, and Xbox One exclusive apps.

-This code is designed to build with Visual Studio 2015.
-It is recommended that you make use of VS 2015 Update 3, Windows Tools 1.4.1, and the Windows 10 Anniversary Update SDK (14393).
+This code is designed to build with Visual Studio 2015 Update 3 or Visual Studio 2017.
+It is recommended that you make use of VS 2015 Update 3, Windows Tools 1.4.1, and the Windows 10 Anniversary Update SDK (14393) or VS 2017 with the Windows 10 Creators Update SDK (15063).

 Inc\
     Public Header Files (in the DirectX C++ namespace):